viam-labs/viamcodelabs/site/viamguides/src/scuttle-base/scuttle-base.md

 ### Install Raspberry Pi OS
 1. Connect the microSD card to your computer.
 1. Download the [Raspberry Pi Imager](https://www.raspberrypi.com/software/) and launch it.
 1. Click **CHOOSE DEVICE**.
-Select your model of Pi, which is Raspberry Pi 4.
+Select your Pi model, which is Raspberry Pi 4.
 1. Click **CHOOSE OS**.
 Select **Raspberry Pi OS LITE (64-bit)** from the menu.
 1. Click **CHOOSE STORAGE**.
 From the list of devices, select the USB flash drive you intend to use in your Raspberry Pi.
   ![raspberry pi storage](assets/raspberry-pi-imager.png)